Last Updated on March 10, 2021 by Julia Wilson

 - Biochemistry profile may show elevated potassium and phosphorous levels, low sodium and blood sugar levels and elevated liver enzymes.

-- Urinalysis which commonly shows mild to severe dehydration.
+- Urinalysis commonly shows mild to severe dehydration.

 - ACTH stimulation test: This test measures the ability of the adrenal glands to respond to a hormone known as adrenocorticotropic hormone (ACTH).
 Produced in the pituitary gland, ACTH travels through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
 The ACTH stimulation test measures levels of cortisol in the blood before and after an injection of synthetic ACTH.

 - Abdominal radiographs or ultrasound may show smaller than normal adrenal glands.